stijnvanhoey/2018-pandas-documentation-sprint-Ghent/index.md

 ### How to subscribe?

-Add a PR to this repository by updapting the [index.md](https://github.com/stijnvanhoey/2018-pandas-documentation-sprint-Ghent/blob/master/index.md) file  with your name and Github account added to the attendees list!
+Add a PR to this repository by updapting the [index.md](https://github.com/stijnvanhoey/2018-pandas-documentation-sprint-Ghent/blob/master/index.md) file  with your name and Github account added to the attendees list.

 ### Attendees